 This app has been around for quite some time now and the developers seem to know exactly what the users are looking for.
-It is rather similar to Skype in that you have the chance to easily text and call people as much as you feel like provided they also have the GrooVe IP app.
+It is rather similar to Skype in that you have the chance to easily text and call people as much as you feel like provided, they also have the GrooVe IP app.
 However, you have to buy or earn credits if you want to make calls to telephone numbers.
 Every month, GrooVe IP offers you some free credits which isn’t the case with Skype.
 As long as your internet connectivity holds out, the call quality is decent enough.
-GrooVe Ip is a free app with ads support and you can buy it at $6.99 to get the ad-free version.
+GrooVe Ip is a free app with ad support, and you can buy it at $6.99 to get the ad-free version.

-This is a chatting, video and calls app which is usually pre-installed on most Android mobile devices.
-Primarily, Google Hangouts is promoted as a chatting service but phone calls can be made and you can take part in a video chat with any other user of the App.
+This is a chatting, video, and calls app which is usually pre-installed on most Android mobile devices.
+Primarily, Google Hangouts is promoted as a chatting service, but phone calls can be made, and you can take part in a video chat with any other user of the App.
 Since practically every Google user has a Hangouts account by default, convincing your family and friends to join this service is a bit easier when compared to other similar services.
 It works nicely and the quality of calls is generally great.

 This app’s message or call feature is not that good because it has been noted to drain the battery of your device rapidly.
 But then, since almost everyone owns a Facebook account, Facebook Messenger is easily accessible.
 If you are an already heavy Facebook user, this app is worth exploring since the text and call capabilities are good enough.
 It is a free app but calls can only be made to other users of the Facebook Messenger app.

 Like Google Hangouts, this app is promoted as a chatting service and it happens to have a call feature.
-Over the years, it has garnered some popularity with its clean service and it has more than 150 million users to date.
-Apart from the usual one on one call chats, with Kakao Talk, you can also have group(conference) calls.
+Over the years, it has garnered some popularity with its clean service, and it has more than 150 million users to date.
+Apart from the usual one-on-one call chats, with Kakao Talk, you can also have group(conference) calls.
 It also supports Android Wear, some voice filters if you want to make things a little more interesting.
 If you still have your Blackberry PIN, you can use it to add people.

 This is the most unique app on this list.
-It remains one of the few SIP and VoIP apps which only focus in voice calls.
+It remains one of the few SIP and VoIP apps which only focus on voice calls.
 It consists of features such as Bluetooth and IAX support among a range of other protocols.
 If you are just looking for voice calls alone, this is one of your best choices, however, you can get video call support better audio and call transfer if you decide to go gold.